 2. Build Quality

 The toilet is made from a very strong and durable Vitreous China.
 It’s comfortably shaped and will last at least 10 years.
 Thanks to its enamel coating, it will prevent bacteria and dirt from sticking.
-The toilet surface itself is easy to clean with minimal required maintenance.
+Finally, the toilet surface itself is easy to clean with minimal required maintenance.

 3. PowerWash Rim and Jet-Powered Siphon

 For powerful flushing with minimal water use, this model uses a special pressurized rim.
-When flushing, water goes from the tank to the chamber, using pressurized air to apply pressure to the water.
-The water is then released and perfectly washes the whole bowl.
+When flushing, water goes from the tank to the chamber, using pressurized air to apply force to the water.
+Then, the water is released, perfectly washing the whole bowl.

 Next, the water flows through a bowl jet which uses a siphon to maintain water level during the flush.
 Both the PowerWash and Jet-Powered Siphon make excellent additions to this toilet and its performance.